yunhaixiang/yhmath/content/posts/music.md

 ---

+My favorite genres of music are jazz and rock.
+I hope to one day be able to compose music myself.
+Here are my favorite artists.

+## Jazz

+1. Will add more later

+## Rock

-I love music.
-Will add more later.
+1. Will add more later